cheezgi/pet-sim/README.md

-Me being a human being unoriginal, I had overheard someone talking about their gerbil simulator, and since the only cool thing I could do so far is download stuff off the internet, I decided that that was a great idea and here I am, four years or so later, continuing this project.
+Me being a human being unoriginal, I had overheard someone talking about their gerbil simulator, and since the only cool thing I could do so far is download stuff off the internet, I decided that that was a great idea and here I am, five years or so later, continuing this project.

 Hopefully in the future I could get a GUI implementation of this.
 That would be